 Step 8: Reduce, Reuse, Recycle

 Teach students to reduce, reuse and recycle in a Jersey-Friendly Schoolyard.
-This step addresses two similar ideas: recycling nature-made materials and turning them into garden compost or mulch, and reusing and repurposing human-made materials and turning them into functional furniture or beautiful art in the garden.
+This step addresses two similar ideas: recycling natural materials and turning them into garden compost or mulch.
+Visit Step 8: Reduce Reuse Recycle on the Jersey-Friendly Yards website for tips, tools and resources.

 Why It’s Important

 Current estimates show that we need one and a half planet Earths to support the growing human population of consumers.
 We will never have another planet to rely on, so we all need to realize that our actions matter.
-Recycling nature-made materials and repurposing human-made materials are two ways that students can learn to slow down consumption and tread more lightly on our planet.
+Recycling natural materials is one way that students can learn to slow down consumption and tread more lightly on our planet.

 When we think of recycling, plastic bottles and aluminum cans come to mind.
 Recycling used materials is important and we can take our cue from nature.
 Nature recycles too.
 When a tree completes a season of growth, it sheds its leaves.
 This organic matter is broken down by decomposing organisms and turned back into soil.
 The soil holds the nutrients once held by the tree’s leaves.
 The tree takes in those nutrients from the soil to grow new leaves.
 Year after year, the cycle continues.